enzofrnt/djangorestframework-hybridrouter/README.md

 - Spectacular Support

-    Will be added in the future.
+    Will be added in the future. *After some manual test, it seems that the `spectacular` package is compatible with the `HybridRouter`.
+But that may need some more testing.*